randypaul411-collab/Football-Match-Outcome-Prediction-EPL-2018-19/README.md

 This project applies classical statistical modelling to predict football match outcomes in the English Premier League 2018/19 season.
 Using a **Poisson Generalised Linear Model (GLM)** fitted via Maximum Likelihood Estimation, each team's attack and defence strength parameters are estimated from historical match data.
 Match outcomes are then simulated using **Monte Carlo methods** with **bootstrap confidence intervals** to quantify prediction uncertainty.

-The methodology is grounded in actuarial risk theory — the same Poisson process framework used to model insurance claims and estimate ruin probabilities in my MPhil research at KNUST — applied here to sports analytics.

 ---

 ## Tools & Packages